 Good reading skills are very important for the MCAT, even in the science sections.
 For example, humanities majors outperform biological sciences major on every part of the MCAT, not just the verbal section!
-Medical school admissions officers actually weight the verbal reasoning section the heaviest of the entire MCAT, because they view it as a measure of a student's ability to learn and communicate.
+Medical school admissions officers actually weigh the verbal reasoning section the heaviest of the entire MCAT, because they view it as a measure of a student's ability to learn and communicate.

-Total scores for MCAT 2015 are centered at 500, with ranges from 472 to 528.
+Total scores for MCAT are centered at 500, with ranges from 472 to 528.
 Your score alone will not predict your acceptance or rejection from a competitive medical school.
 There is a wide range in scores that medical schools deem to be acceptable, and they will also look at your other application elements before making a final determination.
 If your MCAT scores are lower, you'll most likely need a higher GPA and a more substantial clinical/research record to compensate.
 You can find MCAT scores, GPA breakdowns, and acceptance rates for many schools in our Best Medical Schools book or in our med school profiles.

 Want to see how you measure up?
 Take a free full-length MCAT practice test with us and get a personalized score report that shows your strengths and weaknesses .
 Ready to prep?
 Check out our flexible online MCAT prep.